rburton04/bolt1128/test.md

 8. run the test app (Conference App) in the browser using the provided route URL created in step 3d, goto Feedback and verify data entered from test.

-9. Curently Openshift is setup to allow all users and any password.
-From the provided directory what file do you use to change the IDENTITY PROVIDER?
+9. Curently Openshift is setup with the HTPasswd Provider.
+From the provided directory what file do you use to change the IDENTITY PROVIDER.

 Done